Operating a MHSU Assisted Living Residence

-In British Columbia, the goal of assisted living is to provide individuals with housing, appropriate support and prescribed services that will allow them to live with the optimum level of independence.
+The goal of assisted living is to provide individuals with housing, support and prescribed services that will allow them to live with the optimum level of independence.
 The principles of assisted living — choice, privacy, independence, individuality, dignity and respect — come from the recognition that adults, although they may need support and assistance in daily life, maintain the right to manage their own lives.
 Operators of assisted living residences play an important role in supporting and promoting the goal and principles of assisted living.

 Obligations of Operators

-To become registered in British Columbia and to maintain registration, operators must operate assisted living residences in a way that does not jeopardize the health or safety of residents, which includes:
+To become registered (see below "How to Register") and to maintain registration, operators must operate assisted living residences in a way that does not jeopardize the health or safety of residents, which includes:

-- Complying with the Community Care and Assisted Living Act, Regulations, Health and Safety Standards, and the Assisted Living Registry’s administrative policies and procedures
+- Complying with the Community Care and Assisted Living Act, Regulations, Health and Safety Standards.

-- Housng only residents who are able to make a range of decisions necessary to function safely in the residence.
+- Housing only residents who are able to make a range of decisions necessary to function safely in the residence.

 - Maintaining a “watchful eye” over residents’ health and safety.